qcn/qcn/README.md

 I'm forever trying to think of creative things to do with personal profiles, and this just adds one more to the list.
 Thanks, GitHub.

-While I decide what to put here, you can try my [Twitter](https://twitter.com/priority_q) for a Fun Roulette of Disney Channel rewatches, board game conversation, bunny pictures, and the occasional tech-related retweet.
+While I decide what to put here, you can try my [Twitter](https://twitter.com/priority_q), where I shill for vaccinations, passive-aggressively subtweet strangers (is there any other way to subtweet?), and retweet bunny pictures.
 Sometimes I [play violin too](https://www.youtube.com/channel/UCkVKV1oJbgKT9TYzD0bLQpw), I guess.

 <h3 align="center">
 🐰🐇🐰🐇🐰🐇🐰🐇🐰🐇🐰🐇🐰🐇🐰🐇🐰